Nona (2021 film)

-Nona is a 2021 American computer-animated short film written and directed by Louis Gonzales, produced by Pixar Animation Studios, and distributed by Walt Disney Studios Motion Pictures.
+Nona is a 2021 American animated short film written and directed by Louis Gonzales, produced by Pixar Animation Studios, and distributed by Walt Disney Studios Motion Pictures.
 Starring Wilma Bonet as the title character, the short focuses on Nona who desires to watch her wrestling show, but is interrupted by an unexpected visit from her young granddaughter.
 The tenth short film in the SparkShorts series, the short was released on September 17, 2021, on Disney+.

 Plot

 Nona tunes in to her favorite television show, E.W.W.
-Smashdown Wrestling, a past time she shared with her late husband.
-She suddenly hears a knock on the door and discovers her granddaughter Renee has been dropped off by her son.
-She tries to continue watching the show, but Renee gets in the way.
+Smashdown Wrestling, a pastime she shared with her late husband.
+She suddenly hears a knock on the door and discovers her granddaughter Renee has been dropped off by her daughter.
+She tries to continue watching the show, but Renee gets in the way, making Nona frustrated.

 Nona tries to distract Renee with crayons, Legos and her dog, but Renee keeps finding ways to get in Nona's way of watching television.
 Eventually, Renee catches what Nona is watching and tries to emulate what she sees by jumping from the stairs.
-Nona rushes up to catch her and accidentally knocks over the television; damaging it.
+Nona rushes up to catch her and accidentally knocks over the television, damaging it.
 Due to the lost connection Nona had to watching E.W.W.
 Smashdown Wrestling with her late husband, Nona breaks down in tears.
 Seeing how sad she is, Renee emulates a wrestler for her and they enter a fantasy sequence of the two of them wrestling against each other.
 Nona and Renee laugh together.

 In a post-credits scene, Nona is on the couch with a sleeping dog and Renee on top of her as the latter's favorite show Kitty Kitty Dance Party plays.
 Nona tries to reach for the remote, but it falls to the floor, frustrating her.